systemdemo/workshop/workshop/GETTING_STARTED/README.md

 You should see the version number of Vagrant printed on the screen.

 Then clone this repository to your local machine using the following command:

 ```bash
 git clone https://github.com/systemdemo/workshop.git
 ```

-cd into the workshop repo directory and start your machine with `vagrant up`
+`cd` into the workshop repo check out and start your machine with `vagrant up`

 ```bash
 [~/ ] cd workshop
 [~/workshop ] vagrant up
 ```

-This will take care of downloading a base image and starting a virtual box machine with it, feel free take a sneak peak at the [Vagrantfile](https://github.com/systemdemo/workshop/blob/main/Vagrantfile) to understand what exactly you are doing.
+This will take care of downloading a base image and starting a virtual box machine with it.
+Feel free take a sneak peak at the [Vagrantfile](https://github.com/systemdemo/workshop/blob/main/Vagrantfile) to understand what it's doing.

-# Once the machine is up, what to do?.
+# Once the machine is up, what do I do?.

-## Access the virtual machine.
+## Access the Virtual Machine

-Once the virtual machine is up and running, you can use the vagrant ssh command to connect to it and interact with it.
+Once the virtual machine is up and running, you can use the `vagrant ssh` command to connect and interact with it.

 ```bash
 [~/workshop ] vagrant ssh